27rg5/Hidden-Markov-Model-from-scratch/README.md

-# Hidden-Morkov-Model
+# Hidden-Morkov-Model-from-scratch
-HMM from scratch in Python using Greedy and Viterbi algorithms
+HMM from scratch in Python using Greedy and Viterbi algorithms.